Attract great internship candidates

-Internship accreditation from AAHA can help your practice attract the best internship candidates.
-The AAHA Internship Accreditation Standards send a strong message to candidates that you’re serious about providing interns with an educational program that allows them to enhance their skillsets.
+Adding internship accreditation to your AAHA accreditation can help your practice attract the top internship candidates and sends a strong message to candidates that you’re serious about providing interns with an educational program that allows them to enhance their skillsets.

 AAHA recognizes that internships help develop veterinarians' skills and help them become more productive team members.
 AAHA supports continuous improvement in all forms, and understands the value of internship programs that help veterinarians succeed professionally.